AlkamiCode/alkami-web-site-blog/_posts/2016-04-13-wireframing.markdown

 categories: Information
 ---

+Every entrepreneur that's considering starting a web based business needs to understand the fundamentals of wireframing.

 # What is wireframing?

-{% include image.html
-  img="blog-post-images/simple-wireframe.png"
-  alt="basic wireframe"
-  title="basic wireframe"
-  caption=""
-%}

 A wireframe is an architectural blueprint for your web-site.
 Before contractors go to work building the web-site of your dreams, they need a clear vision into what exactly you're trying to construct.
 How many pages is your site going to have?
 Each page should have it's own wireframe.
 At a much deeper level, a wireframe is very useful in determining how the user interacts with the interface.
 So as you conceptualize your web-app always keep the end user in mind.